Seraaron/agora/srd/appendices/Influences and Acknowledgments.md

 -   Matthew Colville, for his 'Running the Game' advice series.
 Much of which I've condensed and re-written in my own words and made more directly applicable to Agora.
 -   Zee Bashew, for his _low prep_ gaming style and 'The Path' hat-trick, who was in-turn influenced by John Wick and Satine Pheonix.
 -   Dael Kingsmill / Monarch's Factory, mainly for inspiring me to work on Agora as a stand-alone product, since her hacks of D&D practically turn it into a completely different game.
 (Hey Dael, if you're reading this, I think you should definitely write your own game too)!
--   Hankrin Ferinale of Runehammer Games and ICRPG, for the idea of using a turn order outside of combat to help with spotlighting and to make sure that everyone gets a say, and who's general thoughts and lectures on roleplaying games are always insightful.
+-   Hankrin Ferinale of Runehammer Games and ICRPG, for the idea of using a [[Session Structure#Turns|turn order]] outside of combat to help with spotlighting and to make sure that everyone gets a say, and who's general thoughts and lectures on roleplaying games are always insightful.
 -   Chris McDowall's essays on quantitative vs qualitative gameplay, which have influenced how I thought about almost every individual component of this game (in terms of questioning what purpose each one was serving).

 ###### Additional Influences